Alternate Lines Explained: How to Use Alternate Spreads, Totals, and Moneylines

 If you've ever looked at a game and thought "I like the favorite, but not at -7.5," alternate lines are your answer.
 They let you adjust the spread, total, or moneyline away from the standard number — and the odds shift accordingly.

 Every major sportsbook offers alternate lines, though the selection varies.
-Some give you dozens of options per game; others keep it tight.
-The concept is simple: you're trading probability for price.
+Some books give you dozens of options per game; others keep it tight.
+The concept is straightforward: you're trading probability for price.
 Buy more points and you'll get worse odds.
 Take fewer points (or go the other direction) and the payout jumps.

 article Summary